emmastrand/EmmaStrand_Notebook/_posts/2021-05-25-Cell-Counting-Processing-HoloInt.md

 ![cell](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Cellometer-testing.png?raw=true)

 The cellometer seems to be undercounting the Mcap samples - I think this is because the Mcap samples have a lot of clumps and need to be homogenized and then vortexed prior to counting.

+### Next steps

+**Notes:**

+I tried the 5 mm homogenizer for 5 seconds and 20 seconds but it wasn't enough, even with vortexing after.
+The tube is so small that the homogenizer can't go very fast so I'm not sure it is breaking up the clumps like I need it to.

+Homogenize little aliquots for 1 minute, vortex for 30 seconds.
+Then count on haemocytometer and cellometer.

+OR thaw the large homogenates and homogenize for 45 seconds on higher speed.
+Vortex for 30 seconds.
+Then count on haemocytometer and cellometer.

+**To-Do:**

+Tuesday:
+1. Find the Mcap that have already been counted.
+2. Homogenize little aliquots for 1 minute, vortex for 30 seconds.
+Then count on haemocytometer.
+3. Re-run the cell counts script to see if that changed any numbers.

+Wednesday:
+1. Bring all equipment, Mcap samples, Pacuta samples, and Astrangia samples.
+Bring vortex.
+2. Count the ones from Tuesday on the cellometer again.